rietta/TwoFactorTapa/voice-over-script.md

 #### Enrollment

 On enrollment, we present our user with a QR barcode that is an encoding of a secret string.
 But they can also be shown the raw code itself as you see here.

 <!-- slide(n): [PICTURE OF 2FA CODE] -->

-The user scans the QR code with their smartphone, or enters the secret string into the phone.
-To complete the enrollment, they type in the 6 digit TOTP code that their two-factor app is showing them into our website.

 [PICTURE OF ENTERING THE CODE]

-After this, the server can confirm that the user has in their possession a full-enrolled device, and we're all set!
+The user scans or enters the secret and then types the current six digit code into our web form to confirm enrollment.

 #### Verification

-This one is easy.
-Ask for the user's 6 digit code and pass it along to the verifier gem.
+When a user account has 2FA enabled, enforce the required current valid 6 digit TOTP for authentication.

 #### Backup Codes

-One complication of two factor authentication is what to do if the user looses their smartphone or the app gets deleted.
-Locking a user out of your application is bad for business but making it trivial to bypass two factor authentication is really bad for security.

-A common approach is to give users a list of one time use backup codes to keep in a safe place. devise-two-factor supports this!
+You need to provide backup codes in case your user looses their smartphone or deletes the app.

 ### Code Example!
-I’m showing an example of the `devise-two-factor` gem added to a basic  Ruby on Rails and Devise application.
+I’m showing an example of a Ruby on Rails that shows DELICIOUS tapas to authenticated users.
+We're adding TOTP via the devise-two-factor gem.

-The Two Factor Tapa app has login page that is available to the public and a secret lair page, where the member can see pictures of delicious tapas!
-However, because sharing these delicious tapas with unauthorized impostors would be a travesty, the user has to provide a current two factor code in addition to a password to login.

 [VIDEO OF INTERACTING WITH WEB BROWSER, LOGGING IN AND SEEING A DELICIOUS TAPA]